fyrkov/refcards/AWS/RDS.md

 Stand-by database does not accept read or write requests.

 Going to Multi AZ is a zero downtime op.

+When upgrading a database with Multi-AZ deployment, both the primary and standby DB instances are upgraded at the same time.\
+This causes downtime until the upgrade is complete.

 #### Encryption
 RDS can encrypt DBs at rest with KMS keys (AES-256 encryption).\